 - If you are curious about the ways CASAs are able to continue supporting children during this time, we invite you to read recent stories from our program in our ‘Inspiring CASA’ blog series.

 Trainings & Events

-- Advocate University trainings for new CASAs have transitioned to an online format in both counties until we are able to host them again in-person.
+- Advocate University trainings for new CASAs are being held in an online format in both counties.

 We encourage our staff, volunteers, and supporters to take care of your own health and follow nationally recognized guidelines to prevent the spread of illness.
 We are deeply grateful for our community’s continued dedication to our children and our mission.